-The cause of ocular rosacea, like skin rosacea, is unknown, but it may be due to a combination of hereditary and environmental factors.
+The exact cause of ocular rosacea, like skin rosacea, is unknown.
+It may be due to one or more factors, including:

 A number of factors can aggravate rosacea, so they can aggravate ocular rosacea, as well.
 Some of these factors include:

 June 05, 2015

 - Certain emotions, such as stress, anger or embarrassment

 - Some medications, such as cortisone creams and drugs that dilate blood vessels

 - Questions and answers about rosacea.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Rosacea/default.asp.
 Accessed March 31, 2015.